Facebook Twitter Instagram

 primary source of health insurance coverage for millions of Americans.
 Despite its large role in

 the federal budget, Medicaid is facing several challenges.
+While efforts to repeal and replace

 the Affordable Care Act (ACA) failed, many fundamental reforms were included in the bill.
 In